 - Cash flow plans that support both lifestyle and savings targets

 Life changes.
 Markets change.
 Tax rules change.
-As a result, your comprehensive financial plan cannot remain fixed.
-We revisit and refine the strategy in response to:
+For that reason, your comprehensive financial plan should remain adaptable.
+We review and adjust based on:

 - Changes in income or career path